zuccbae/volunteer-workhour-tracker/README.md

 Name: Volunteer Workhour Tracker

-Purpose: This is a tracker to track the work hours of volunteers at St. Peter's Walworth
+Purpose: This is a tracker to track the work hours of volunteers at St. Peter's Walworth for the 200th Aniversary Program

 Platform: PWA downloadable by link